Edward Fredkin: Career

-In 1968, Fredkin returned to academia, starting at the Massachusetts Institute of Technology (MIT) as a full professor.
+In 1968, Marvin Minsky (who he had met at BBN) recruited Fredkin to work at the Massachusetts Institute of Technology (MIT) as a full professor despite the fact that he had never graduated from college.
 From 1971 to 1974, Fredkin was the Director of Project MAC at MIT.
 (Project MAC was renamed the MIT Laboratory for Computer Science in 1976.)
-He spent a year at Caltech as a Fairchild Distinguished Scholar, working with Nobel Prize-winning physicist Richard Feynman, and was a Professor of Physics at Boston University for six years.
+He spent a year at Caltech as a Fairchild Distinguished Scholar, teaching Nobel Prize-winning physicist Richard Feynman about computing and learning quantum mechanics from him.
+Then he was a professor of physics at Boston University for six years.

-Fredkin has had formal and informal associations with Carnegie Mellon University (CMU) over several decades.
-His current academic interests are in the area of digital mechanics, which is the study of discrete models of fundamental process in physics.
-Fredkin has been a Distinguished Career Professor of Computer Science at CMU. and also a visiting scientist at MIT Media Laboratory.
-As of 2022, he is Distinguished Career Professor of Robotics at CMU.
+Fredkin had formal and informal associations with Carnegie Mellon University (CMU) over several decades.
+His later academic interests were in the area of digital mechanics, which is the study of discrete models of fundamental process in physics.
+Fredkin has been a Distinguished Career Professor of Computer Science at CMU, and also a visiting scientist at MIT Media Laboratory.
+As of 2022, he was Distinguished Career Professor of Robotics at CMU.

-Fredkin has served as the founder or CEO of a diverse set of companies, including Information International, Three Rivers Computer Corporation, New England Television Corporation (owner of Boston's then CBS affiliate WNEV on channel 7), and The Reliable Water Company (manufacturer of advanced sea water desalination plants).
+Fredkin served as the founder or CEO of a diverse set of companies, including Information International, Three Rivers Computer Corporation, New England Television Corporation (owner of Boston's then CBS affiliate WNEV on channel 7), and The Reliable Water Company (manufacturer of advanced sea water desalination plants).

-Fredkin has been broadly interested in computation: hardware and software.
-He is the inventor of the trie data structure, radio transponders for vehicle identification, the concept of computer navigation for automobiles, the Fredkin gate, and the Billiard-Ball Computer Model for reversible computing.
+Fredkin was broadly interested in computation, including hardware and software.
+He was the inventor of the trie data structure, radio transponders for vehicle identification, the concept of computer navigation for automobiles, the Fredkin gate, and the Billiard-Ball Computer Model for reversible computing.
 He has also been involved in computer vision, chess, and other areas of Artificial Intelligence research.

 Fredkin also worked at the intersection of theoretical issues in the physics of computation with computational models of physics.
 He invented the SALT Cellular Automata family.
 Dan Miller designed and programmed the Busy Boxes implementation of Salt, with assistance from Suresh Kumar Devanathan.
-The early SALT models are 2+1 dimensional quasi-physical, reversible, universal cellular automata, that are second order in time, and that follow rules that model CPT reversibility..
+The early SALT models are 2+1 dimensional quasi-physical, reversible, universal cellular automata, that are second order in time, and that follow rules that model CPT reversibility.

 Fredkin's version of digital philosophy

-Digital philosophy (DP) is one type of digital physics/pancomputationalism, a school of philosophy which claims that all the physical processes of nature are forms of computation or information processing at the most fundamental level of reality.
+Digital Philosophy (DP) is one type of digital physics/pancomputationalism, a school of philosophy which claims that all the physical processes of nature are forms of computation or information processing at the most fundamental level of reality.
 Pancomputationalism is related to several larger schools of philosophy: atomism, determinism, mechanism, monism, naturalism, philosophical realism, reductionism, and scientific empiricism.

 Pancomputationalists believe that biology reduces to chemistry which reduces to physics which reduces to the computation of information.
-Fredkin's career and achievements have much of their motivation in digital philosophy, a particular type of pancomputationalism described in Fredkin's papers: "Introduction to Digital Philosophy", "On the Soul", "Finite Nature", "A New Cosmogony", and "Digital Mechanics".
+Fredkin's career and achievements had much of their motivation in digital philosophy, a particular type of "pancomputationalism" described in Fredkin's papers, including "Introduction to Digital Philosophy", "On the Soul", "Finite Nature", "A New Cosmogony", and "Digital Mechanics".

 Fredkin's digital philosophy contains several fundamental ideas: